-The primary purpose of assessment and evaluation at HIS is to support, improve and give students feedback so they can reflect on their learning process.
-Students have different abilities, interests, experiences, and learning styles.
-Therefore, assessment and evaluation must be varied and valid and must allow students to demonstrate the full range of their learning.
+The primary purpose of assessment and evaluation at HIS is to support student development by offering feedback that can facilitate student reflection on the learning process.
+The variety in student abilities, interests, experiences, and learning styles necessitates a variety in assessment and evaluation tools, allowing students to demonstrate the full range of their learning.

 General Assessment Guidelines in the Early Years and Elementary Classes:

-- Within each Unit of Inquiry, students will be assessed using at least five different forms of assessment and not less than ten across all the Units of Inquiry.
+- Within each Unit of Inquiry, students are assessed using minimum of five different forms of assessment.

-- Students should also be engaged in self-assessment in each Unit and in different subject areas.
+- Students engage in self-assessment in every Unit across different subject areas.

-- Teachers will develop their own assessment forms to assess the attitudes and learner profile attributes.
-Students must use some of these forms for self-assessment.
+- Teachers develop assessment forms to evaluate the attitudes and learner profile attributes.
+Students use these forms for self-assessment.

-- Students are promoted in normal cases as long as they are showing progress.
-However, if the student is not progressing for a long period of time, the student is retained.
+- Students are usually promoted as long as they show continuous progress.
+However, if the student shows stagnant progression for a long period of time, they are retained.

 General Assessment Guidelines in the Middle Years Classes:

-Assessment in MYP classes is criterion-based.
+Assessment in MYP classes is criterion-based and directly linked to the aims and objectives of the subject groups (English Language & Literature, Arabic Language & Literature, Language Acquisition (Turkish & French, Sciences, Math, Islamic Studies, Individuals and Societies, Arts, Physical and Health Education, & Design).
 The aim of MYP assessment is to support and encourage student learning.
-The teachers constantly gather and analyze information on student performance and provide feedback to students to help them improve their performance.
-On the other hand, students must be involved in evaluation of their own progress using self-assessment and reflection.
-In doing so, they should develop wider critical thinking and self-assessment skills.
+The teachers constantly gather and analyze information on student performance and provide feedback to students so as to help them improve their performance.
+Students are directly involved in the evaluation of their own progress using self-assessment and reflection tools.
+In doing so, they develop critical thinking and self-assessment skills.